 Suppose now that, rather than returning to itself the average rate of profit, government instead sets T < G. Clearly, in this case, government will not realize any surplus value, and in fact will incur a net “loss”.
 This will be true under either of the two scenarios.

 But this is only a micro outcome.
 If the labor in either scenario is deemed productive, then at the macro level any surplus value (and other value) created in the public sector that is not realized in that sector will instead either be realized by firms operating in other parts of the economy or go unrealized (due to private saving).
-In aggregate, total produced profit, which for Marx must match total produced surplus value, will equal the sum of capitalist private consumption expenditure, private investment, the budget deficit, net exports and worker dissaving, plus any build up of inventories not realized in exchange.
+In aggregate, total produced profit, which for Marx must match total produced surplus value, will equal the sum of capitalist private consumption expenditure, private investment, the fiscal deficit and net exports, plus any build up of inventories not realized in exchange.
 This is Kalecki’s profit equation interpreted as applying to produced profit.

 In the intermediate case where T = G, government will recover its outlays of constant and variable capital but no surplus value.
 Surplus value created in the public sector will be competed over by the rest of the economy.